openpv-platform/meta-openview_s/docs/Dev-environment-setup.md

 + Node.js (I have version 16)
 + Npm (I have version 8)

-Electron apps can interface with the RCD board via a custom-made node extension that wraps low-level code in a nice, user-friendly Node api.
+Apps can interface with the RCD board via a custom-made node extension that wraps low-level code in a nice, user-friendly Node api.
 This module is distributed via npm from a private helios-owned NPM registry.

 ### To connect to our NPM registry, you will need to add it to your npm config.
 The steps are below:
 1. Sign into DevOps, click on your user settings => "Personal Access Tokens"